johnnymast/redbox-hydrator/README.md

 # Redbox-hydrate

-This Hydrator helps you to quickly **hydrate** an new class instance.
-In layman's terms this means quicky assiging data to your class properties.
-Please note it does not mether if you have private or protected properties in your class it will take care of that.
-Look in the examples folder for basic [examples](examples) of how to use the package.
+Hydrating an object is fancy talk for populating properties on PHP objects.
+This Hydrator helps you to quickly **hydrate** new class instances and returns the populated result.
+Please note it does not mether if you have private or protected properties in your class it will take care of that for you.
+Look in the examples folder for basic [examples](examples).

 ## System Requirements